Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Rate-induced tracking phenomena

-In the past and future equations, the upper locally pullback attractive solution $t\mapsto u_{\gamma_+}(t)$ of equation \eqref{eq:6Bpastandfutureequations} represents the healthy state of the population, while $t\mapsto l_{\gamma_+}(t)$, which is near 0, represents extinction.
-The upper locally pullback attractive solution $t\mapsto u_c(t)$ of the transition equation \eqref{eq:6Bnumericalproblem}$_c$ represents the evolution of a population, which departs from the healthy state $u_{\gamma_+}$ in the past.
-If \eqref{eq:6Bnumericalproblem}$_c$ is in \textsc{Case} \hyperlink{Ad}{{\rm A}}, then $u_c$ approaches $u_{\gamma_+}$ as time tends to $+\infty$, that is, the population persists, while, if \eqref{eq:6Bnumericalproblem}$_c$ is in \textsc{Case} \hyperlink{C2d}{{\rm C2}}, then $u_c$ approaches $l_{\gamma_+}$ as time tends to $+\infty$, that is, the population gets extincted.
-This is the situation we are interested in, due the biological significance of a critical extinction.
+In the past and future equations \eqref{eq:6Bpastandfutureequations}, the upper attractive hyperbolic solution $\tilde u_{\gamma_+}$ represents the healthy state of the population, while $\tilde l_{\gamma_+}$, which is near 0, represents extinction.
+The upper locally pullback attractive solution $u_c$ of the transition equation \eqref{eq:6Bnumericalproblem}$_c$ represents the evolution of a population, which departs from the healthy state $\tilde u_{\gamma_+}$ in the past.
+If \eqref{eq:6Bnumericalproblem}$_c$ is in \textsc{Case} \hyperlink{Ad}{{\rm A}}, then $u_c$ approaches $\tilde u_{\gamma_+}$ as time tends to $+\infty$, that is, the population persists, while, if \eqref{eq:6Bnumericalproblem}$_c$ is in \textsc{Case} \hyperlink{C2d}{{\rm C2}}, then $u_c$ approaches $\tilde l_{\gamma_+}$ as time tends to $+\infty$, that is, the population undergoes extinction.

 Let us consider the $\gamma$-parametric family of intermediate parameter problems

 The arguments proving Theorem~\ref{th:4Dd-concavebifurcationtheorem} can be adapted to check the existence of an open interval $I$ such that \eqref{eq:6Bstaticproblems}$_\gamma$ has three hyperbolic solutions for $\gamma\in I$ and just one for $\gamma\not\in I$.
 Reasoning as in Theorem~4.4 of Ref. \onlinecite{dno3}, we check that \eqref{eq:6Bnumericalproblem}$_c$ is in \textsc{Case} \hyperlink{Ad}{{\rm A}} for all $c>0$ if $\Gamma(\mathbb{R})\subset I$.
 Hence, to investigate the occurrence of tipping, we choose $\Gamma(0)=\gamma_*<\inf I$.
 In this way, $\Gamma(ct)$ (and hence the immigration) decreases from $\gamma_+$ to $\gamma_*$ as $|t|$ decreases.